-Select one of the two input ranges and one of the two excitation ranges by placing a jumper in the correct position at the rear of the unit before proceeding with Pro 2.
-(Refer to the section on "Selecting the Input Range and Excitation".)
+Select one of the five input ranges by placing the jumper in the appropriate position at the rear of the unit before proceeding with Pro 2 (Refer to "Selecting The Input Range" section).

 PROGRAM DECIMAL POINT POSITION

 Select the desired decimal point position of the scaled display by pressing either the "Up" or "Down" button.